okurka12/ipk_proj1_livestream/README.md

 `REPLY_FROM_DYNAMIC_PORT` variable in the script)
 - for every `MSG` message from the client, it sends back a MSG with display name `Server`
+- if the word `bye` is in the MSG message from client, server sends a BYE message

 # Build process
 Running `make` will build: